 Researchers join prestigious leadership scheme

-Three Edinburgh academics have been selected to take part in a new programme for emerging leaders in the field of medical sciences.
+Three Edinburgh academics, including Deputy Head of School, Professor Richard Mellanby, have been selected to take part in a new programme for emerging leaders in the field of medical sciences.

-Professor Fiona Denison, Professor Richard Mellanby and Dr Marc Vendrell will participate in the two-year leadership course - called Future Leaders in Innovation, Enterprise and Research, or FLIER.
+Professor Richard Mellanby, Professor Fiona Denison and Dr Marc Vendrell will participate in the two-year leadership course - called Future Leaders in Innovation, Enterprise and Research, or FLIER.

 The scheme aims to equip future leaders with skills to help solve key health challenges, and enable them to seize opportunities afforded by new discoveries in science, technology and medicine.